 Accessibility Commitment

 We are committed to making our presentations accessible to everyone.
-Our platform supports adjustable text size, color schemes, keyboard navigation, and screen reader compatibility.
+Our platform supports adjustable text size, colour schemes, keyboard navigation, and screen reader compatibility.

 Keyboard Shortcuts